ICICI Bank Logo ICICI Bank Logo

 As long as you clear your statement in full every billing cycle, you can continue enjoying interest/free credit on your purchases.

-ICICI Bank Credit Card Interest Rates
+ICICI Bank Credit Card interest rates

 ICICI Bank levy interest rate of 3.75% per month i.e. 45% per annum for all transactions such as retail purchases, balance transfer, cash advances etc. if Total Amount Due (TAD) has not paid within Payment Due Date (PDD) as mentioned in the statement.